stulu08/SEngine/README.md

 ## Getting Started

-- Download or clone the repository
+- Download or clone the repository with all the submodules

 - Run the [generateProjects.bat](https://github.com/stulu08/SEngine/blob/main/generateProjects.bat) file